-This bill would impose a tax in specified amounts upon the distribution of medical cannabis flowers, medical cannabis leaves, and immature medical cannabis-plants. plants, and medical cannabis product.
+This bill-would would, for the privilege of doing business as a distributor in this state, impose a tax in specified amounts upon the distribution of medical cannabis flower, immature medical cannabis plant, and medical cannabis product. on every distributor upon all medical cannabis and medical cannabis products distributed to a dispensary in this state, as specified.
 The bill would require the State Board of Equalization to administer and collect the tax pursuant to the procedures set forth in the Fee Collection Procedures Law.
 The bill would require a distributor to register for a permit with the board and would allow the board to suspend or revoke a permit.
 The bill would authorize the board to prescribe by regulation a method and manner for payment of the tax that utilizes tax stamps or state-issued product bags.
 The bill would require all moneys, less refunds and costs of administration, to be deposited into the Cannabis Production and Environment Mitigation Fund, which this bill would establish in the State Treasury.